 Archaeological Remains from Punic Utica

 There are two Punic cemeteries, known as Ile and La Berge, that have been excavated at Utica.
 Both of these cemeteries include monumental tombs resembling Phoenician architecture.
 Although Utica is close in proximity to Carthage, it is interesting to note that the city does not have a tophet, a sacred precinct used for sacrifices and burials.
 This may be evidence that Utica was closer in culture to the Phoenician colonies of southern Spain than it was to Carthage.

 Plan a Visit to Utica

-Our team of Tunisia travel experts can help customize a tour itinerary which includes a visit to Utica during your travel to Tunisia.
+If you’re interested in a guided tour of Utica, our team of Tunisia travel experts can help customize a tour itinerary for your holiday vacation to Tunisia.